Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample2_PhoneNumberAdministrationClientAsync.md

 ## Reserve phone numbers

 Phone numbers need to be reserved for purchase.
 Reservation is a long running operation that can be started by CreateReservationOptions function that returns an PhoneNumberReservationOperation object.
-PhoneNumberReservationOperation can be used to update status of the operation and to check whether if is completed.
+PhoneNumberReservationOperation can be used to update status of the operation and to check for completeness.

 ```C# Snippet:ReservePhoneNumbersAsync
 var reservationName = "My reservation";